 “You’re a terrorist…”

 “Wow, a slavery reference from a black person, what a surprise.
-Meanwhile, you guys all call each other nigger, holding on to the memory of slavery for dear life because if you ever let it go then you would just be a normal person and you’d have nobody to blame and point the finger at anymore for the reason your life sucks.
+Meanwhile, you guys all call each other nigger, holding on to the memory of slavery for dear life, because if you ever let it go, then you would just be a normal person and you’d have nobody to blame and point the finger at anymore for the reason your life sucks.
 Tell me, why aren’t you on a plane back to Africa then?
 If we’re so fucking bad, please, go back to the motherland!
 You won’t be missed!
-No, you won’t go though, because that would involve you having to actually do something other than flap those big ass fucking lips of yours.”
+No, you won’t go, because that would involve you having to actually do something other than flap those big ass fucking lips of yours.”

 He wound up and gave me a hard right, just under my eye.
-I felt like he cracked my skull, but I held in the pain.
+It felt like he cracked my skull but I held in the pain.
 I wasn’t going to let this asshole see me weep.

-More time went by and I wondered if they were going to let me starve of thirst in this barn.
+More time went by and I wondered if they were going to let me die of thirst in this barn.
 I was sure I wouldn’t last much longer without any food or water.
-When the barn door opened again, I didn’t believe who I was seeing was truly there, I thought it for sure a hallucination brought on by dehydration.
+When the barn door opened again, it was a woman.
+I blinked.
+I didn’t believe who I was seeing was truly there.
+I thought it for sure a hallucination brought on by dehydration.
 But it was her.
 Though age had taken much of the innocence from her eyes, replacing it will a cold, calculating stare, Lisa Kim hadn’t changed much.
 I wasn’t sure if seeing her was a good thing or a bad thing, considering how we parted ways.